Cristian Popescu Piedone: Local councilor

 In 2000, he was elected a member of the General Council of Bucharest on the lists of the Social Democratic Party (PSD), becoming also an inspector at the Sector 6 city hall.
 In 2004, he was elected councillor for Bucharest's Sector 6.

-He subsequently quit the Social Democrats and joined the Christian Democratic National Peasants' Party (PNȚCD), then the National Democratic Bloc (BND), a small party created by trade unionists of Blocul Național Sindical ("National Union Bloc") and allied with Greater Romania Party (PRM) and finally joined the Conservative Party (PC).
+He subsequently quit the Social Democrats and joined the Alliance for Romania but returned to the Social Democrats in 2002, becoming a leader of the Bucharest's branch of Young Social Democrats.
+He left PSD again in 2006 for the Christian Democratic National Peasants' Party (PNȚCD), then the National Democratic Bloc (BND), a small party created by trade unionists of Blocul Național Sindical ("National Union Bloc") and allied with Greater Romania Party (PRM) and finally joined the Conservative Party (PC).

 Following the election of Bucharest Mayor Traian Băsescu as President of Romania, a by-election was held to replace the now-vacant function.
-Popescu was a candidate representing the National Democratic Bloc, gaining 37,985 votes, or 8,71%.
+Popescu was a candidate representing the National Democratic Bloc, gaining 37,985 votes, or 8.71%.

-In 2007, obtained his driving license in Pitești, Argeș County after temporarily moving his domicile to Priboieni.
+In 2007, he obtained his driving license in Pitești, Argeș County after temporarily moving his residence to Priboieni.
 Following a fraud and corruption investigation, the authorities decided to cancel his driving license, together with hundreds other licenses.
 Journalists noted that moving his domicile without resigning from his function as member of the local council is illegal.
 Additionally, while a resident in Priboieni, he registered a Cadillac in Bucharest, for which he was criminally prosecuted.

 Popescu Piedone founded an NGO named Asociația pentru Protecția Cetățeanului ("Association for the Protection of the Citizen"), which drew criticism after receiving donations from the State Lottery, a state-owned company managed by a fellow Conservative Party member.

-His assumed moniker, Piedone (Italian for "bigfoot") is taken from the Spaghetti Western character by that name starred by Bud Spencer.
+His assumed moniker, Piedone (Italian for "bigfoot") is taken from an Italian movie character by that name starring Bud Spencer.
 In 2006, Popescu legally changed his name to include Piedone.